 Then let the icing cool and thicken a bit.
 Sprinkle the surface of the cake with the other tablespoon of rum, and spread with the cooled chocolate icing, using a palette knife.
 Leave the icing to set before cutting it into squares.

 Then store in an airtight tin.

-For more chocolate cake recipes click the video on the right.
+For more chocolate cake recipes click on our Online Cookery School Video on the right

 Pre-heat the oven to 170ºC, gas mark 3

 You will need a Delia Online/Silverwood oblong tin 20cm by 26cm, 4cm deep, base and sides lined with a non-stick liner